Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: AllWeatherNight Dataset

+Real-world nighttime scenes are often degraded by a complex interplay of co-occurring weather and flares, challenging models for faithful restoration and visibility enhancement.
+To address this gap, we introduce AllWeatherNight, a new large-scale dataset featuring nighttime images with coupled degradations from mixed weather and uneven lighting.

-\textbf{Data Collection and Filtering.} We repurpose images from a large-scale driving video dataset~\cite{BDD100K}, which offers geographic and environmental diversity, and from a low-light object detection dataset~\cite{Exdark} covering scenes from very dark to twilight, using them as uncorrupted ground truths.
-We empirically design several rules to first filter out irrelevant daytime images and unsuitable nighttime images.
-We use average brightness, average gradient and grayscale variance product metrics to identify and select nighttime images with adequate visibility, rich textures and high clarity.
-After initial data filtering, we manually select 1,000 diverse images from each dataset as ground-truths.
-We also crawl and select 1,000 real-world nighttime images with various adverse weather conditions from the Internet and existing datasets~\cite{RESIDE,SPA,snow100k,GAN,DDN,NACM2023} to evaluate the model performance on real-world data.
+\textbf{Data Collection and Filtering.} We repurpose images from BDD100K~\cite{BDD100K} and ExDark~\cite{Exdark} as ground truths.
+These candidate images undergo a two-step process: selecting high-quality nighttime samples using average brightness, average gradient and grayscale variance; and manually selecting the 1,000 diverse images from each dataset.
+We also collect 1,000 real-world nighttime images with various weather conditions from the Internet and existing datasets~\cite{RESIDE,SPA,snow100k,GAN,DDN,NACM2023,JORDER}.

-\textbf{Illumination-Aware Degradation Generation.} We observe that uneven lighting conditions in real-world nighttime scenes often interact with adverse weather degradations, yet this phenomenon is largely overlooked by prior works~\cite{HCVPR2019,NACM2020,NICCV2023}.
-To synthesize more realistic nighttime images with adverse weather conditions, we introduce an illumination-aware degradation generation approach.
+\textbf{Illumination-Aware Degradation Generation.} We observe that uneven lighting conditions in real-world nighttime scenes often interact with adverse weather degradations, yet this phenomenon is largely overlooked by prior works~\cite{NACM2020,NICCV2023}.
+To synthesize more realistic nighttime images with weather effects, we introduce an illumination-aware degradation generation approach that first modulates the lighting effects and then superimposes an illumination-aware combination of weather degradations.